DianatheGreat/projects_blog/content/post/2020-11-19-ros-tutorial-1.md

 I ran this command, and it then removed the majority of the ROS packages that I had just installed ... **_Whoa! huh?
 What just happened?_** I checked with a colleague that is more familiar with ROS1 (uses it on a daily basis at work) and was informed that doing the catkin package install should not have touched my ROS packages at all.
 Well, that is a bit of a quandary there, because it did.

-So, I just tried to do a quick bandaid with a repeat of `sudo apt install ros-melodic-desktop` hoping it would just fix whatever just happened.
+So, I just tried to do a quick band-aid with a repeat of `sudo apt install ros-melodic-desktop` hoping it would just fix whatever just happened.
 It seems to have worked.
 I was then able to run the catkin_make command and finish the tutorial.

 ### Tutorial 2: Navigating the ROS Filesystem

 I attempted to install the tutorial packages, but basically was informed that nothing needed to be installed.

-This was pretty plain and straight-forward with the alterations of commands to find or cd straight to a specific ROS package.
+This was pretty plain and straight-forward with the alterations of commands to find `rospack find [package_name]` or change directories `roscd` straight to a specific ROS package.
 It is nice to have short cuts like that.
 It also showed the power of utilising tab with under-completed file names, but that is a pretty common trick for anyone that regularly does programming.

+The `roscd log` was also an interesting tool, allowing you to see all of the log files that have been stored.

+The `rosls [location_name[/subdir]]` seems like it will also be a useful tool in the future.
+Being able to _remotely_ access the contents of a different folder within the ROS set up would make copying or relocating files much easier.

 ### Tutorial 3: Creating a ROS Package